py-in-the-sky/ud859-python-rmw/README.md

 order to get lesson 2's version, for example, type "git checkout lesson-2" at the command line; to get the final version, type "git checkout conference-central-complete" at the command line.

+Git branches:

+1. endpoints-getting-started: complete code from the Google Developers endpoints tutorial
+2. lesson2a: the "Hello Endpoints" app developed in the first half of UD859 lesson 2
+3. lesson2b: the start of the "Conference Central" app in the second half of UD859 lesson 2